NilFoundation/dbms-python/docs/auth.rst

 JSON Web Tokens (JWT)
 =====================

-Python-arango automatically obtains JSON web tokens from the server using username and password.
+Python-dbms automatically obtains JSON web tokens from the server using username and password.
 It also refreshes expired tokens and retries requests.
 The client and server clocks must be synchronized for the automatic refresh to work correctly.